Geneva-on-the-Lake is the perfect location for a romantic getaway! Take a wine tour, explore the covered bridges, and watch lakeside sunsets.

 The entire strip is about a mile to a mile and a half but if you walk there and decide that you’d rather not walk back to The Lodge you’ll find taxis in the form of golf carts that can run you back for a small fee.
 You won’t find an Uber in the area so plan accordingly.

-Our main reason for visiting The Lodge was to experience the Signature Immersion Tour.
+Our main reason for visiting the Geneva on the Lake Lodge was to experience the Signature Immersion Tour.
 This wine tour is led by Lauren Fiala, the wine specialist for The Lodge, and is only offered once on Saturday and once on Sunday.
 You could take both tours as the wineries they visit are different on each day.
+But be sure to book early!

 Guests meet in the lobby of The Lodge and depart on small tour buses for stops at three predetermined wineries that take about five hours to experience.